In the Heights (film): Critical response

-Monica Castillo of the TheWrap wrote: "Like Crazy Rich Asians, not everyone is going to feel represented when they watch In the Heights.
+Monica Castillo of TheWrap wrote: "Like Crazy Rich Asians, not everyone is going to feel represented when they watch In the Heights.
 That's an impossible task for any movie.
 Yet In the Heights can represent many things for many different viewers.
 It can be a story about ambitious, hard-working people chasing their dreams.
 It can be a reflection on the immigrant experience and the struggle to find where you belong.
 It can also be a tribute to our parents' sacrifices."
 From The Hollywood Reporter, David Rooney said: "The movie glows with an abundance of love for its characters, their milieu and the pride with which they defend their cultural footprint against the encroaching forces of New York development that continually shove the marginalized further into the margins.
 The resilience with which the characters claim their place in the fabric of city life is exhilarating."

 In his review for Variety, Peter Debruge praised Chu's direction and wrote: "Like its source, the movie is a blast, one that benefits enormously from being shot on the streets of Washington Heights."
 IndieWires David Ehrlich gave the film an A−, saying: "So exuberant and full of life that it would probably convince you the movies were back even if they hadn't gone anywhere, In the Heights is the kind of electrifying theatrical experience that people have been waxing nostalgic about ever since the pandemic began — the kind that it almost seemed like we might never get to enjoy again...
 Seeing this massive, guileless, heartfelt piece of Hollywood entertainment on the big screen is like coming home after a long year in exile only to find that it's still there, and maybe even better than you remembered."